The ‘Needs to Know’

 Public toilets: Quite a few…The Navigation at the start, or if the sound of rushing water through the lock affects you, over it at The Boat Inn, or about 4 miles in at Shutlanger at the recently reopened ‘The Plough Inn’ – but not on a Monday (see below)

-From The Navigation car park turn left & then right at the bridge & head back North East into the village until you come to the green below…
+3. Walk along the path into the village until you come to the green below…

 4. Head left up Mill Lane – nice properties up here!
 Keep going until we reach the top.
 Pass through the gate below

-Keep the hedge on your left up here & eventually the field opens out, but our route is straight ahead through the next gate, passing under the old railway cutting…
+Keep the hedge on your left up here & eventually the field opens out, but our route is straight ahead through the next gate, passing between the old railway cutting…

-After arriving at the right edge turn left & then follow to the end of the field and through the gate.
-We now have joined the Midshires Way.
+After arriving at the right edge turn left & then follow the hedge to the end of the field & across another bridge.
+You’ve now have joined the Midshires Way.

 7. Cross over the road & continue on the Midshires Way.